Trip.

 I don't listen to music as I climb to the MRT and cross EDSA to ride a trike for home, but I still see the faces, the places and events.
 I regret nothing.
 I still hurt.
 I am not happy.

-I am fortunate to have lived through it.
+But I am fortunate enough to have lived through it.

 Anonymous said…